 Planting Connections, Planting Hope

-Planting Connections, Planting Hope (PCPH) aims to create gardening experiences for and with members of the African Heritage and other historically excluded communities.
+Planting Connections, Planting Hope (PCPH) aims to create art and gardening experiences for and with members of the African Heritage and other historically excluded communities.
 The Program aims to build connections with the land, enhance health, deepen cultural identity, and empower agency.
 It proclaims their birthright of connection with healthy land and food.
 It opens them to gardens within a cultural and historical context and infuses experiences with related story and arts.
 It provides healing experiences with food and plants and interaction with artists and caring adults.
 Regina M. Laroche is the Founder and Director of the PCPH Program.

 PCPH’s early projects included farm immersion days at Diaspora Gardens (Regina Laroche’s farm on Madeline Island) with youth of color and Steve O'Neil Apartment (SONA) families.
 The initial programming took root in the SONA family/playscape gardens, in collaboration with SONA’s Family Program Coordinator, Mary Lu Larsen.
 Programming included garden celebration gatherings that incorporated dance, music, storytelling, gardening and outdoor interactive play activities with families, volunteers, and staff at SONA.
 Each gathering concluded with a shared meal prepared by SONA staff and volunteers.
 During the pandemic, Regina Laroche maintained connection with SONA families by adapting activities and leading interactive experiences via Zoom.